Civil and Environmental Engineering AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-To apply to the program, students must have a cumulative grade point average of at least 3.20 at the time of application, must submit a letter of application to the graduate program coordinator naming a faculty member who has agreed to serve as their graduate advisor and list the courses proposed for graduate credit.
+To apply to the program, students should have a cumulative grade point average of at least 3.20 at the time of application (some exceptions may be made, if warranted), must submit a letter of application to the graduate program coordinator naming a faculty member who has agreed to serve as their graduate advisor and list the courses proposed for graduate credit.
 Applicants must also complete the Graduate College application.
 GRE scores are not required for AMP students.

 Minimum Degree Requirements